valeo12/lang/README.md

-Laravel4-lang
+Laravel-lang
 =============

-Website of the project Laravel4-lang, languages for Laravel4
+Website of the project Laravel-lang, languages for Laravel